-Note: This article assumes the user has successfully installed and setup their development/testing environment based on the above requirements.
-The links provided outline the details of the components, packages and how to install each.
+Note: This article assumes the user has successfully installed and set up their development/testing environment based on the above requirements.
+The links provided outline the details of the components, packages, and how to install each.
 In addition, we won't be spending time providing basic instructions on the Jupyter Notebook environment and its operation.
 It is assumed you have basic familiarity.

 When measuring the performance of any given president, we can apply multiple scenarios that may be interesting and possibly support approval ratings.
 For example, during the first 100 days of President Donald Trump, we can show how the Currency markets responded.
 How did the US Dollar and Mexican Peso compare while Trump was in office?
 Were the world indices affected differently?
 In addition, it would also be interesting to determine how multiple presidents compared to each other.
-Did president Obama have any noticeable effect vs president Kennedy?
-Using the power of Python's modules to organize and chart complex data sets coupled with Thomson Reuters ability to easily access this historical content, we can find these answers fairly easily.
+Did President Obama have any noticeable effect vs president Kennedy?
+Using the power of Python's modules to organize and chart complex data sets coupled with Refinitiv's ability to easily access this historical content, we can find these answers fairly easily.